xAbout IXPE

 Latest News

-The IXPE Caldb has been updated for the XRT (version 20221021) and the GPD (version 20221020).
+The IXPE Caldb has been updated for the GPD (version 20260112).
+Please see the release notes for details.
 Downloads are available from the IXPE Calibration page.
-Users can also access the HEASARC caldb remotely.
+Users can also access the HEASARC IXPE caldb via remote access.